Pawe special woreda

 Pawe is one of the 20 woredas in the Benishangul-Gumuz Region of Ethiopia.
 Because it is not part of any Zone in Benishangul-Gumuz, it is considered a Special woreda, an administrative subdivision which is similar to an autonomous area.
 It is a model special woreda in the country for its demographic diversity and huge mix in population while sustaining a peaceful co-existence.
-Pawe is bordered on the south and west by Metekel, and on the east and north by the Amhara Region.
+Pawe is nominally part of Metekel, bordered on the east and north by the Amhara Region.
 The largest town in Pawe is Almu; other towns include Felege Selam and Ketema.

 History

 Pawe acquired a sinister connotation amongst many Ethiopians, for it was the location of the largest of the resettlement projects under the Derg in the years 1984-6.
 According to the governmental Relief and Rehabilitation Commission, 16,425 individuals had been moved from Gojjam to Pawe in that period.
 More settlers were recruited from the chronically land-hungry Kambaata and Hadiya regions, as well Welo in the north.
 While the goals of the resettlement plans—moving people from the overcrowded and famine-afflicted northern districts into underpopulated and more fertile ones in the south of the country—were justifiable, the actual resettlement was done in an arbitrary and disastrous manner, according to Paul B. Henze:

 Derg operatives soon resorted to drastic methods, e.g. surrounding busy market places and loading people onto trucks.
 Families were divided.
 The resettlement sites were poorly prepared.
 Destitute "settlers" found themselves dumped in unfamiliar, malarial terrain.
 Tens of thousands died.

 How Pawe came to be selected as a suitable site for resettlement is no longer known; no adequate investigation of the area had been carried out before the choice was made, nor were the indigenous peoples consulted.
 Nevertheless, in October 1984 the area was presented by local officials to their superiors, and after a local visit President Mengistu Haile Mariam endorsed the choice, pointing out that Pawe was endowed with large tracts of "unused" land, virgin soil, adequate rainfall, sufficient forest and mineral resources and a good climate.

 At its peak, around 1987/1988 (1980 E.C.), the resettlement population had a total population of 82,106 people (21,994 heads of households and 60,112 dependent family members) living in 48 villages.

 According to Henze "many died and the site became a target of harassment by EPRP remnants operating in the area.
 In spite of heavy investment of Italian [humanitarian] money and manpower over several years, it remained an unsuccessful experiment."
 Wolde-Selassie Abbute's statistics show that the population declined as time went on (most dramatically between 1990 and 1993 when the total population fell by over half), to stabilize around 1995 with the arrival of voluntary resettlers from the Amhara Region who took over abandoned land, to rise to a total number of 41,691 by 1995.